-Polaris Blueberry is a small shrub that is typically grown for its edible qualities, although it does have ornamental merits as well.
-It produces clusters of blue round berries with purple overtones which are usually ready for picking in mid summer.
+Chippewa Blueberry is a small shrub that is typically grown for its edible qualities.
+It produces clusters of blue round berries which are usually ready for picking in mid summer.
 The berries have a sweet taste and a juicy texture.